w3c/wcag2ict/closed-functionality.md

 <div class="example">

-In developing guidance for closed functionality, the task force has considered specific examples of ICT that historically have been partially or fully closed to assistive technologies:
+In developing guidance for ICT with closed functionality, the task force has considered specific examples of ICT that historically have been partially or fully closed to assistive technologies:

 * self-service transaction machines or kiosks (e.g. retail self-checkout, point of sales (POS) terminals, and Automated Teller Machines (ATMs))
 * telephony devices (e.g. internet phones, feature phones, and smartphones)